-With the extended lockdown until May 3rd, things are getting tougher for everyone indoors, but I think it’s a much-required move to keep everyone safe.
+With the extended lockdown, things are getting tougher for everyone indoors, but I think it’s a much-required move to keep everyone safe.

 I thought let’s not brood on COVID anymore.
 Let’s talk about the mountains instead. 🙂